Benefit fraud is theft

 - Not declaring savings, property or investments

 - Not telling us about a partner or other people living in your home

 - Deliberately not reporting a change in circumstances

 - Giving us false or misleading information to support a claim

 - Getting benefit payments or help with your Council Tax that you know or suspect you shouldn’t be getting.

 You must fully complete your claim form and give accurate information about yourself and anyone else on the form, even if someone else fills it in for you.

 When we write to you about your claim, you must read and make sure you understand the letter, check all the details are correct and tell us straight away if anything is wrong.

-You mustn’t assume that other organisations, such as the Department for Work and Pensions, will let us know on your behalf.
+Remember, you must report any change in your circumstances to us straight away - don't assume that someone else, such as the Department for Work and Pensions, will let us know for you.